 The International Viking Festival in Hafnarfjörður

-Hafnarfjörður hosts the Annual International Viking Festival which will be held for the 18th time this year (2014) in June.
+Hafnarfjörður hosts the Annual International Viking Festival which was held for the 20th time in June 2015.
 The festival is held in the second weekend of June and lasts for 5 days.
 Thousands of "Vikings" from all over the world (mostly Scandinavia, England and Germany plus Icelanders of course) gather here and the fun goes on for several days.

 The Vikings sell hand-made stuff, fur, roast a lamb, fight, dance, tell stories and show us the ways of living of the old Vikings.
 They teach you how to throw spears, shoot with bows and arrows, there is a fortune teller, wood-carving etc. Iceland is the Mekka of Vikings and this is a must if you are visiting Iceland at this time of the year.